knative/docs/docs/serving/samples/hello-world/helloworld-python/README.md

    ```

-1. In your project directory, create a file named `Dockerfile` and copy the code
+1. In your project directory, create a file named `Dockerfile` and copy the following code
-   block below into it.
+   block into it.
 See
    [official Python docker image](https://hub.docker.com/_/python/) for more
    details.